 - Creating course or subject-specific Research Guides

-We provide tours upon request, which are designed to accommodate each group's specific interests and learning goals.
-Please email us to learn more about our tour options.
+We can also provide tours upon request, which are designed to accommodate each group's specific interests and learning goals.
+Please contact us to learn more about our tour options.

 We ask that you submit your request at least three weeks in advance, so that we can provide the best service possible.